awslabs/aws-encryption-sdk-specification/framework/test-vectors/key-description.md

 The Key Description structure defines a standard way of describing keyring configuration as part of a manifest.
-The AwsCryptographicMaterialProvidersLibrary describes a common way to configured key distribution.
+The MPL describes a common way to configure key distribution.
 These key descriptions explain how to instantiate the required [keyring](../keyring-interface.md) or [cmm](../cmm-interface.md).